alvedsc/coding_portfolio/README.md

 # Coding Portfolio

+Hi, I'm Alvaro!
+As a GIS professional and Data Scientist I realized my job would be much faster and efficient if I could automate repetitive tasks for me and my team.
+In this repor, you will find some of the scripts that I used for this purpose.
+I hold a Bachelor Degree in Agricultural Engineering and a Master of Science (M.S.) in Organizational Leadership with a concentration in Project Management.
+I have 9 years of experience in the field of geoscience, where I held roles such as GIS Analyst, Research Associate, Professor, Lecturer, Data Analyst, among others.

 I created this Repo to showcase my GIS data analyst coding skills, as well as other coding samples for that I deem relevant enough to showcase.

 ## Index